saidghamra/SEG2105-Dream-Team-Android-Project/README.md

 The creation of this project engaged us in the Software Engineering practices we learned in class.
-We also were able to apply our theoretical knowledge to something more practical.
-Firstly, it taught us how to create UML diagrams and implement a design based on the diagram.
+We also were able to apply our theoretical knowledge to something more practical and taught us how to create UML diagrams and implement a design based on the diagram.
 The building of this app was also a great opportunity to work in a team and practice the Agile Software Development approach.